vastbinderj/dotfiles/README.md

 ###    For Python folks:

-Install virtualenv, L9 and pep8
+Install virtualenv and pep8 for your OS